SavenkovIgor/TermGraph/README.md

 <img>

 ### Benefits for beginners (if you don't have the map yet)
-- Its construction guaranteed learning with active memorization
+- Its construction guarantees learning with active memorization
 - Wikipedia wandering can become a good teacher with this approach (I have checked)

 ### Benefits for beginners (if you already have such map):